senzing-garage/g2-python/README.md

 ### View a specific release of g2/python

 1. Visit [github.com/Senzing/g2-python](https://github.com/Senzing/g2-python)
-1. In upper-left dropdown currently set to "main", select the dropdown and choose the "Tags" tab.
+1. In upper-left dropdown, probably set to "main", select the dropdown and choose the "Tags" tab.
 1. Choose the Senzing SDK API version of interest.
 1. The new URL will look like [https://github.com/Senzing/g2-python/tree/2.8.0](https://github.com/Senzing/g2-python/tree/2.8.0), where `2.8.0` is the version of Senzing SDK API.